-SBCs are encouraged to identify women, individuals from nationally underrepresented groups, individuals with a commitment to diversifying the science and engineering workforce, and/or individuals meeting the SBA definition of socially and economically disadvantaged at 13 CFR §124.103 and 13 CFR § 124.104.
+SBCs are encouraged to identify women, individuals from nationally underrepresented groups, individuals with a commitment to diversifying the science and engineering workforce, and/or individuals meeting the SBA definition of socially and economically disadvantaged.

-Members of socially disadvantaged groups as defined by Executive Order on Advancing Racial Equity and Support for Underserved Communities Through the Federal Government dated January 20, 2021, are:

-Black, Latino, Indigenous, and Native American persons, Asian Americans and Pacific Islanders and other persons of color; members of religious minorities; lesbian, gay, bisexual, transgender, and queer (LGBTQ+) persons; persons with disabilities; persons who live in rural areas; and persons otherwise adversely affected by persistent poverty or inequality Black Americans.
+Members of socially disadvantaged groups as defined by Executive Order on Advancing Racial Equity and Support for Underserved Communities Through the Federal Government dated January 20, 2021, are: Black, Latino, Indigenous, and Native American persons, Asian Americans and Pacific Islanders and other persons of color; members of religious minorities; lesbian, gay, bisexual, transgender, and queer (LGBTQ+) persons; persons with disabilities; persons who live in rural areas; and persons otherwise adversely affected by persistent poverty or inequality Black Americans.

-An economically disadvantaged individual candidate for a diversity supplement must have:

-- A net worth less than \$750,000 (not including his or her primary residence and the value of the individual's ownership interest in a socially and economically disadvantaged SBC, if any), - An average adjusted gross income of \$350,000 or less for the preceding three years, and - The fair market value of all his or her assets (including his or her primary residence and the value of the individual's ownership interest in a socially and economically disadvantaged SBC, if any) does not exceed \$6 million.
+An economically disadvantaged individual candidate for a diversity supplement must have: A net worth less than \$750,000 (not including his or her primary residence and the value of the individual's ownership interest in a socially and economically disadvantaged SBC, if any), An average adjusted gross income of \$350,000 or less for the preceding three years, and The fair market value of all his or her assets (including his or her primary residence and the value of the individual's ownership interest in a socially and economically disadvantaged SBC, if any) does not exceed \$6 million.

-Please review 13 CFR §§ 124.103 and 104 for more information and for exclusions from the threshold amounts.
 For purposes of the diversity supplement, the definitions above apply to the individual candidates, not the SBC Phase II offeror applying for the supplement.

-As part of this supplement program, undergraduate, baccalaureate and master's degree, and gradulate students who have a demonstrated interest in or desire to pursue science, technology, engineering, or math (STEM) training and entrepreneurship, may participate in a Phase II research project during the summer months.
+As part of this supplement program, Undergraduate, Baccalaureate, and Master's Degrees, and Graduate students who have a demonstrated interest in or desire to pursue science, technology, engineering, or math (STEM) training and entrepreneurship, may participate in a Phase II research project during the summer months.
 This experience is separate from any requirement of the regular academic program.

 The duration of the program is normally 10 weeks but could be extended with a no-cost extension request and approval from the Contracting Officer.
 This supplement program is limited to citizens or non-citizen nationals of the United States or individuals who have been lawfully admitted for permanent residence in the United States.